-The Office of Financial Aid is committed to providing financial resources to students who seek an education at an institution committed to integrating faith and learning.
+The Student Financial Services Office is committed to providing financial resources to students who seek an education at an institution committed to integrating faith and learning.
 In partnership with college, federal, state, and other organizations, the Office will coordinate the administration of all students' financial assistance awarded to ensure equity and consistency in the delivery of funds to students.
+By working to keep expenses at a minimum and by offering a substantial and comprehensive financial services program, the College provides an educational opportunity for many students who otherwise might not be financially able to attend college.